Out of Date

 While this looks like an extremely profitable mining operation, many questions need to be researched to refine the design and economic analysis.
 For example, at what rate does high-pressure carbon monoxide eat away the surface of asteroid metal?
 Do the other elements, particularly cobalt, retard the attack?

 Back in 1990 Dr. John Lewis (now Chief Scientist for Deep Space Industries) did extensive experiments on digesting iron meteorite specimens in a CO pressure bomb, including the catalytic effects of adding other gases to the CO.
 (The work was done by Muralidharan and Freiser in the UofA's Strategic Metals Recovery Research Facility under funding from our Space Engineering Research Center.)

 While I think asteroid mining for gold and platinum is a ways off, it also seems to be a natural outgrowth of a large power satellite program.
-Indeed, it could provide some of the motivation to build the transport system for power satellites, if solving energy and carbon problems isn't enough.
+Indeed, it could provide some or all of the motivation to build the transport system for power satellites, if solving energy and carbon problems isn't enough.

 This related article, "How Many Ore-Bearing Asteroids?"